ChibiOS/ChibiOS/testhal/STM32/STM32F4xx/I2C-LSM6DS0/readme.txt

 *****************************************************************************
-** ChibiOS/HAL + ChibiOS/EX - I2C + LSM6DS0 demo for STM32L4xx.            **
+** ChibiOS/HAL + ChibiOS/EX - SPI + L3GD20 demo for STM32F4xx.             **
 *****************************************************************************

 ** TARGET **

-The demo runs on an STM32 Nucleo64-L476RG board.
+The demo runs on an STM32 Nucleo64-F401RE board.
 It has been tested with the X-NUCLEO-IKS01A1 shield.

 ** The Demo **

-The application demonstrates the use of the STM32L4xx I2C driver in order to acquire data from LSM6DS0 using ChibiOS/EX.
+The application demonstrates the use of the STM32F4xx I2C driver in order to acquire data from LSM6DS0 using ChibiOS/EX.

 ** Board Setup **